 Note: You may already have been protected

 Sucuri reports that security plugins aren’t protecting against this problem, but they’re completely wrong.
-Previous versions of our Simple Firewall already contained blocks for XML-RPC.
+Previous versions of our Shield Security already contained blocks for XML-RPC.

 The Login Protection and User Management modules both contain an option to let XML-RPC by-pass their protection mechanisms.
 This was offered for users who wanted to be compatibile with other services (as outlined above).

 If you had removed the by-pass option, you would already be protected today.
 This is a perfect example of why you should set as high a level of security as possible when you’re configuring your WordPress sites.